A large coral reef in the Tropical Diver gallery. Much of this coral, specially grown off the coast of Fiji, is alive.

 Aquarium staff feed African black-footed penguins.
 Several beads around the penguins' wings identify them.
 Males have a blue bead closest to their chest, and females have a pink bead.

-Feeding the animals at the Georgia Aquarium is a lot more complex than just sprinkling a little food on the surface of the water.
-The aquarium staff prepares meals for all of its animals in the husbandry commissary, a specially designed kitchen that is held to higher standards than restaurant kitchens.
-The United States Department of Agriculture conducts random inspections of the commissary to make sure it is sanitary.
+The aquarium staff prepares meals for all its animals in the husbandry commissary, a specially designed kitchen held to higher standards than restaurant kitchens.
+The United States Department of Agriculture conducts random inspections of the commissary to ensure it is sanitary.

 Advertisement